Our Work

 Working Groups

 Working Groups are open to signatories from all sectors and center around a specific topic.
-Currently, the Pact runs four different Working Groups, and each meets virtually on a quarterly basis.
+Currently, the Pact runs three different Working Groups, and each meets virtually on a quarterly basis.

 Food Recovery